 Choose a trainer that aligns with your values.
-Research, get recommendations, find out their specialty.
-Does their skill-set and experience complement the goals you are looking to achieve?
-Is their fitness certification accredited by the National Commission for Certifying Agencies?
-NCCA is a gold standard for fitness certifications, their focus is to ensure programs follow the health, welfare, and safety standards to provide quality programs to the public.
+Research, get recommendations, and find out their specialty.
+Do their skill set and experience complement the goals you are looking to achieve?
+Does the National Commission accredit their fitness certification for Certifying Agencies?
+NCCA is a gold standard for fitness certifications.
+They focus on ensuring programs follow the health, welfare, and safety standards to provide quality programs to the public.
 It ensures the trainer is current in the fitness field.
-With that being said, personality and character will play a huge part.

-It is a journey, a journey that you must find worthwhile.
-If you are seeking a lasting change, behavior and lifestyle modification is key.
-You are paying a fitness trainer/coach to lead you through the journey; for guidance and inspiration.
-You must commit to the schedule and put in the physical work.
-There are no quick fixes.
+It is a journey.
+A journey that you must find worthwhile.
+If you seek a permanent change, behavior and lifestyle modification are key.
+You are paying a fitness trainer/coach to lead you through the journey for guidance and motivation.
+You must be prepared to commit the time and energy.

 I’ve been a certified trainer for 13 years.
-In the last 6 years, I have focused my continuing education in corrective exercise, injury prevention training, and post-rehabilitation exercises.
-Movement compensations due to muscle imbalances breed chronic tension and feed movement limitations that lead to injury and musculoskeletal issues.
+In the last six years, I have focused my continuing education on corrective exercise, injury prevention training, and post-rehabilitation exercises.
+Movement compensations due to muscle imbalances breed chronic tension and feed movement limitations, leading to injury and musculoskeletal issues.
 I know, that was a mouthful!

-My point, move often, and learn to do it well with a trusted professional in your corner.
-I can tell you, the basics go a long way.
-Many people move in a way that will throw out their backs, it’s inefficient.
-Learning to optimize fundamental movements will help you get the most out of the process.
+My point, move often and learn to do it well with a trusted professional in your corner.
+I can tell you the basics go a long way.
+Many people move in a way that will throw out their backs.
+It’s inefficient.
+Optimizing fundamental movements will help you get the most out of the process.
 Training should be systematic and gradually progress.
-Working with a trainer should improve your body awareness, offer you valuable insight, be purposeful, fun, and leave you with tools to sustain your fitness.
+Working with a trainer should improve your body awareness, offer insight, and be purposeful and fun.

-As a trainer and massage therapist, my programs focus on helping you attain better health through customized fitness routines.
+My programs as a trainer and massage therapist focus on helping you improve your health through customized fitness routines.
 You’ll improve functional strength and reduce the risk of injury with proper progressions and guidance.
-My holistic approach offers a well-rounded program with emphasis on adequate recovery and self-care, guiding you towards sustainable habits.
-Learn more about my training style, book a free 20-minute consultation by clicking here, we’ll connect by phone or video chat.
+My holistic approach offers a comprehensive program, including a strong recovery and self-care component, guiding you toward sustainable habits.

 Thanks for stopping by!